vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 **Fig. 2.**

 I’m sure you can figure out the pattern on how to fill those costs.
+Here is an algorithm in a nutshell.
 It goes like this.
-You look at particular brick/item/cell and calculate its cost by adding up all costs in preceding column's cells (excluding bottom-most cell) like this -> look at the cell on the right (neighbour) on the same level and go down while accumulating costs sum.
+You look at particular brick/item/cell and calculate its cost by adding up all costs in preceding column's cells (excluding bottom-most cell) like this -> look at the cell on the right (neighbour) on the same level and go down while level is < bottommost level, accumulating costs sum.

 For example at step 10 you can see that 2nd cell on the left of first row has cost 3 and it is calculated by looking at sum of costs (gray color values) of its neighbor column on the right -> (cost = 2) + down (cost = 1) -> 3.
-Same for all bricks/items.
+Same for all bricks/items/cells.
+And as we discussed, our base case - rightmost column's cell movement cost is simply 1.

 Here are some more examples: